-Demand response (DR) is a set of programs that allow EWEB to partner with its customers to shift energy usagePage | 67Phase 2 Report - Appendix C from times of high demand to off-peak hours, reducing the need for steel-in-the-ground supply-side resources and infrastructure investments.
+Demand response (DR) is a set of programs that allow EWEB to partner with its customers to shift energy usage from times of high demand to off-peak hours, reducing the need for steel-in-the-ground supply-side resources and infrastructure investments.
 Demand response has a variety of costs and energy profiles depending on the specifics of the program.
 In the Calculated Reference Case, residential demand response programs that cost below \$12/KW-month were selected in 2026-2028.
 These programs included residential Time of Use (TOU) rates, Critical Peak Pricing rates, and Residential Space & Water Heating Direct Load Control programs.